ShoesForClues/eztask/README.md

   NOTE: Invoking the signal will create a new thread each time.
 This may add overhead.
 If you do not wish to create a thread, pass a boolean as a second argument when attaching to the callback.
 Doing so will also prevent you from accessing the parent thread's libraries.

-  Also note any callback attachments within the thread without passing the boolean parameter will automatically be detached once the thread is killed.
+  NOTE: Any child threads or callback attachments made within a thread will prevent the thread from being deleted even when the coroutine is dead.
+However, calling the delete() methods will delete all child threads and detach any callbacks.
   ]]

   local render_callback=render:attach(function()
     thread.lib.dosomething()
   end) --To disconnect callback do render_callback:detach()

-  --[[
-  NOTE: While you can create child threads, it's recommended to just create a neighbor thread instead.
-This is because the child thread will not resume until the parent thread resumes first.
-The only exception to this are callbacks.
-However, that behavior may also change in the future.
-  ]]
   thread.thread.new(function() --You do not need to redefine thread again
     while true do
       print(arg1)